This post may contain affiliate links. You pay the same and I get a small commission. /em>

 Some do.
-Some run with informative writing like they’re running the 100 meter sprint at the Olympics.
-They can’t wait to put pencil to paper and share all the facts they know.
+Some run with informative writing like they’re running the 100-meter sprint at the Olympics.
+They can’t wait to put pencils on paper and share all the facts they know.
 Others encounter a gigantic cement wall in the middle of the track.
-They try to get over it, but keep slipping to the ground.
+They try to get over it but keep slipping to the ground.

 So let’s get to it!

 STEP 1: GRAB HIGH-INTEREST INFORMATIVE WRITING MENTOR TEXTS AND READ TO YOUR STUDENTS

 Great writers stand on the shoulders of great writers.
 We all do it.
 We emulate things that stand out to us and grab our attention.